itsbrunodev/hono-fsr/README.md

 });
 ```

+## Alternatives

+For projects that require tight integration between a frontend (React) and backend, or a full-stack experience, consider using [honox](https://github.com/honojs/honox).
+It is a full meta-framework that also supports file-system routing and server-side rendering with React.

+hono-fsr is a powerful and lean server-side routing layer.
+Its sole focus is to provide a robust, convention-driven foundation for organizing your application's endpoints.
+It remains completely unopinionated about what your handlers return, be it JSON for an API, or HTML from Hono's built-in JSX renderer for a server-rendered site.

 ## Documentation

 This README provides a quickstart and reference for the main features.
 For detailed guides on all conventions, configuration options, and advanced topics, please visit the [Wiki](https://github.com/itsbrunodev/hono-fsr/wiki).